The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/10-esmodules.md

   - [Importing and Exporting with ESModules](#importing-and-exporting-with-esmodules)
   - [CORS](#cors)
   - [Live Server To the Rescue!](#live-server-to-the-rescue)

+## Terms

+* **ESModules** — the syntax for organizing code into modules in the browser.
+* **Cross-Origin Resource Sharing (CORS)** — a security feature implemented by web browsers to restrict webpages from making requests to a different domain than the one that served the original web page.
+* **Server** — a computer that shares its resources over the internet.
+A user's computer acts as the **"client"** and requests resources from the server using the `https://` protocol (the hypertext transfer protocol).
+* **Development Server** — a server used in development to test and iterate on an application before publishing it.
+* **Live Server** — a tool for starting a development server.

 ## Loading JavaScript into our HTML